Home » Latest construction output figures

 The Office for National Statistics (ONS) publishes monthly estimates of the amount of construction output chargeable to customers for building and civil engineering work in Great Britain, split by sector and type of work.

-Construction output decreased by 1.9% in February 2024 compared with the previous month.
-New work output was down by 2.3%, while repair and maintenance (R&M) work decreased by 1.4%.
+Construction output increased by 0.4% in February compared with January 2025, according to the latest ONS data(1).
+New work output was up by 0.3%, while repair and maintenance (R&M) output increased by 0.5%.

 New work